raphaelpreston/KnotTheory/README.md

 # Restrictions of Image
  - Can't have different arcs touching eachother
+ - The space between crossings should be relatively equal
+   - assuming they are, this is a good way to detect if we passed the endpoint we were looking for
+   - maybe have it to do with the line thickness?

 # Ideas
  - Maybe not necessary to do BFS on all pixels of an arc?
 Just find the boundary?